-$\hat{\delta}(\text{Before}) = (0.629, 0.371)$ $\hat{\delta}(\text{During}) = (0.858, 0.142)$ $\hat{\delta}(\text{Between}) = (0.802, 0.198)$ $\hat{\delta}(\text{After}) = (0.623, 0.377)$ the TPMs (and the related stationary distributions) were similar for "before" and "after" the sonar exposure conditions as well as for the "during" and "between" exposure conditions.
-It is important to note that in terms of the stationary distribution, minke whales were more likely to be acoustically undetected in the "during" and "between" exposure conditions than in the "before" or "after" exposure condition.
+$$\hat{\delta}(Before) = (0.629,0.371)$$

+$\hat{\delta}(During) = (0.858,0.142)$

+$\hat{\delta}(Between) = (0.802,0.198)$

+$\hat{\delta}(After) = (0.623,0.377)$

 In general, the persistence in the "silent" state was higher than the persistence in the "acoustically active" state.
 The largest persistence in the "silent" state was during the 1-minute segments when Sonar equalled "during."
 Furthermore, the probability of transition from the "acoustically active" to the "silent" state was the highest in this case.
-The patterns exhibited in
+The patterns exhibited in the TPMs (and the related stationary distributions) were similar for "before" and "after" the sonar exposure conditions as well as for the "during" and "between" exposure conditions.
+It is important to note that in terms of the stationary distribution, minke whales were more likely to be acoustically undetected in the "during" and "between" exposure conditions than in the "before" or "after" exposure condition.

-4.4.1.3 PRESENCE OF SIGNAL TYPE GIVEN CETACEAN ACOUSTIC ENCOUNTER (PSTGAE) MODELS
+3.3.3.15.
+PRESENCE OF SIGNAL TYPE GIVEN CETACEAN ACOUSTIC ENCOUNTER (PSTGAE) MODELS